-All new developments should incorporate Sustainable Drainage Systems to ensure runoff volume does not exceed a one in 100 year, six hour rainfall event [29].
+Wherever possible new developments should incorporate Sustainable Drainage Systems to ensure runoff volume does not exceed a one in 100 year, six hour rainfall event [29].
 Proposals will only be supported if:

-- a) they satisfactorily address the risk of fluvial and pluvial flooding - b) they ensure that rainfall is retained within the curtilage of the development so that the proposed development will not increase surface water run-off - c) they incorporate Sustainable Urban Drainage Systems designed to control run-off generated on-site to the Greenfield run-off rate for all return periods up to and including the one in 100 year plus climate change critical storm event criteria - d) they use wherever feasible above ground attenuation such as swales, ponds and other water-based ecological systems in preference to underground water storage - e) they ensure that any part of a development within 20m of a watercourse should be accompanied by a site-specific flood risk assessment and, where appropriate, hydraulic modeling prepared in compliance with official guidance.
-This should demonstrate the flood risk to the site and surrounding area over the recommended periods. - f) they demonstrate the means by which any mitigation measures which cut off ditching, balancing ponds and similar will be maintained to ensure their satisfactory performance in perpetuity
+- a) they satisfactorily address the risk of fluvial and pluvial flooding - b) they take steps to maximise rainfall being retained within the curtilage of the development (eg using drainage methods endorsed by the Environment Agency and DEFRA) so that the proposed development will not increase surface water run-off - c) they incorporate Sustainable Urban Drainage Systems designed to control run-off generated on-site to the Greenfield run-off rate for all return periods up to and including the one in 100 year plus climate change critical storm event criteria - d) they use wherever feasible above ground attenuation such as swales, ponds and other water-based ecological systems in preference to underground water storage - e) they ensure that any part of a development within the vicinity of a watercourse should be accompanied by a site-specific flood risk assessment and, where appropriate, hydraulic modeling prepared in compliance with official guidance according to the Environment Agency and DEFRA requirements.
+This should demonstrate the flood risk to the site and surrounding area over the recommended periods.

-- 8.4.0.1 The Environment Agency flood map places the entirety of Tysoe within Flood Zone 1 (a 1 in 1000 annual probability of river flooding), however Flood Zone 3 (a functional floodplain) extends in fingers out to the west of the parish as the drainage network connects to the River Stour.
-Flooding has long been an issue around Main Street, Saddledon Street, the school and the church and in Lower Tysoe, partly because the design standards adopted in earlier developments were not sustainable. - 8.4.0.2 There are 13 springs marked on the 1:25000 Ordnance Survey map along the Edge Hill escarpment that discharge towards Tysoe.
+8.4.0.1 The Environment Agency flood map places the entirety of Tysoe within Flood Zone 1 (a 1 in 1000 annual probability of river flooding), however Flood Zone 3 (a functional floodplain) extends in fingers out to the west of the parish as the drainage network connects to the River Stour.
+Flooding has long been an issue around Main Street, Saddledon Street, the school and the church and in Lower Tysoe, partly because the design standards adopted in earlier developments were not sustainable.

+8.4.0.2 There are 13 springs marked on the 1:25000 Ordnance Survey map along the Edge Hill escarpment that discharge towards Tysoe.
 These and the streams running down Main Street were made into culvert drains from the 1890s onwards.
-This well-meaning work has created an on-going maintenance problem. - 8.4.0.3 Sustainable Drainage Systems are designed to control surface water run-off close to where it falls and to mimic natural drainage as closely as possible and are intended to slow down the rate and volume of water before it enters streams, rivers and other water courses.
+This well-meaning work has created an on-going maintenance problem.

+8.4.0.3 Sustainable Drainage Systems are designed to control surface water run-off close to where it falls and to mimic natural drainage as closely as possible and are intended to slow down the rate and volume of water before it enters streams, rivers and other water courses.
 These options are essential, given that the Tysoe waste water treatment works is already at its design dry weather flow capacity [30].
 Such systems are a key component in the planning process and are approved by the County Council.